ahmedmujtaba1944/SQA_RoadMap/README.md

 ### Object-Oriented Programming (OOP)
-- OOP is a programming paradigm that structures code around the concept of "objects," which can encapsulate(contian) data and behavior.
-In OOP, programs are designed by modeling real-world entities as object and defining their interactions.this paradigm is
+- OOP is a programming paradigm that structures code around the concept of "objects," which can encapsulate(contian) data ( variable) and behavior ( methods).
+In OOP, programs are designed by modeling real-world entities as object and defining their interactions.
-- Based on four key principles:
+- This paradigm is based on four key principles:
     1. Encapsulation
     2. Inheritance
     3. Polymorphism
     4. Abstraction

 ### Encapsulation:
 -  Bundling of data (attributes) and the methods (functions) that operate on the  data into a single unit, called a class.
-This restricts access to some of the object's components  and prevents the accidental modification of data.
+This restricts access to some of the object's components  and prevents the accidental modification of data. example

-i.e.,
-• Class: BankAccount
+- Class: BankAccount.
-o Data (Encapsulated): Account balance, account holder name o Methods: Deposit, withdraw
+- Data (Encapsulated): Account balance, account holder name
+- Methods: Deposit, withdraw.
-• Encapsulation ensures that the account balance can only be modified through defined methods, preventing unauthorized access
+- Encapsulation ensures that the account balance can only be modified through defined methods, preventing unauthorized access

+### Inheritance:
-### Inheritance: A mechanism that allows a class to inherit properties and behaviors from another
+- A mechanism that allows a class to inherit properties and behaviors from another  class.
-class.
 It promotes code reuse and establishes a hierarchy of classes.

-i.e.,
+example
-Base Class: Person
+- Base Class: Person
-o Properties: Name, Age, Address, Phone o Behaviors: UpdateAddress(new_address), Contact()
+-  Properties: Name, Age, Address, Phone
+- Behaviors: UpdateAddress(new_address), Contact()
-• Derived Class: Student
+- Derived Class: Student
-o Inherits from Person and adds properties like marks, subject, GetGrade(), Enrol(subjects), Study() production.
+- Inherits from Person and adds properties like marks, subject, GetGrade(), Enrol(subjects), Study() production.
-• Inheritance models the relationship between general entities (Person) and more specific entities
+- Inheritance models the relationship between general entities (Person) and more specific entities (Student).

-(Student).
+### Polymorphism:

-### Polymorphism: means Many form. a property having many form. in simple words we can define polymorphism as the ability
+- It means Many form. a property having many form. in simple words we can define polymorphism as the ability of a same message to be displayed in more than one form.
-of a same message to be displayed in more than one form. when the same entity(functionl or object) behave differently in diffently scenarios it is knwo as polymorphism.
+- when the same entity(functionl or object) behave differently in diffently scenarios it is knwo as polymorphism.
+--- Two types of polymorphism ---

-1. compile time (function overloading, operator overloading)
+*compile time* (function overloading, operator overloading).
-2. run time (function overriding  )
-Function Overloading occurs when a two or more functions can have same name but different parameters.
+- Function Overloading occurs when a two or more functions can have same name but different parameters.
+*run time* (function overriding  )

-Function Overriding occurs when a drive class has a definition of one or more member of a base class.
+- Function Overriding occurs when a drive class has a definition of one or more member of a base class.

 ### Abstraction
 - Data hiding is the process of protection members of a class from uninteded changes whereas, abstraction is hiding the implementation details and showing only important/ useful parts to the user.